brainboxdotcc/DPP/docpages/01_frequently_asked_questions.md

 * [Learn CPP](https://www.learncpp.com/)
 * [Learn CPP (Very Basic)](https://www.learn-cpp.org/)

-We do ask that you don't come into the [Discord server](https://discord.gg/dpp) and expect help for everything C++!
+If you don't understand something then feel free to ask in the [Discord server](https://discord.gg/dpp)... *we don't bite!*

 ## Do I need to be an expert in C++ to use this library?